Monthly Archives: August 2014

 “My heart praises the Lord; my soul is glad because of God my Savior, for he has remembered me, his lowly servant!
 From now on all people will call me happy, because of the great things the Mighty God has done for me. . .
 He has kept the promise he made to our ancestors, and has come to the help of his servant Israel.
 He has remembered to show mercy to Abraham and to all his descendants forever!”

-See Magnificat – Wikipedia, the free encyclopedia, which added that in Luke’s Gospel the hymn is spoken by “the Virgin Mary upon the occasion of her Visitation to her cousin Elizabeth.
+See Magnificat – Wikipedia, which added that in Luke’s Gospel the hymn is spoken by “the Virgin Mary upon the occasion of her Visitation to her cousin Elizabeth.
 In the narrative, after Mary greets Elizabeth, who is pregnant with the future John the Baptist, the child moves within Elizabeth’s womb.
 When Elizabeth praises Mary for her faith, Mary sings what is now known as the Magnificat in response.”

 The article noted that Mary’s song echoes several Old Testament biblical passages, including allusions to “the Song of Hannah” and from the Books of Samuel (1Samuel 2:1-10).
 Another note, “the Magnificat is included in the Book of Odes, an ancient liturgical collection found in some manuscripts of the Septuagint,” one of the earliest versions of the Hebrew Bible, or the Old Testament as we call it.
 (The word septuagent comes from the Greek word for 70, and refers to “the legendary seventy Jewish scholars who completed the translation as early as the late 2nd century BCE,” or two centuries before Jesus was born.